kiba/Writings/for_science/chp20_team_rwby.md

 "And it should be neatly arranged."
 The girls placed their shoes in a tiny manner.

-"It's a tiny house," Weiss commented.
+"It's a tiny home," Weiss commented.
 "I read in a business magazine the other day about how a technical fellow of Trans-dimensional Research Laboratory makes six figures, and you're living in such a run down place."

 "We're collectively pumping our money into local investments as much as possible," Archer replied.
 "Aside from that, we don't really need a big house to live in.
-Though I have a much bigger house back on Earth."
+Though I have a much bigger house back on Earth.
+Sasaki here is actually a big shot back on Sidonia.
+She's literally the engineer in charge of the entire ship."

 Diana Rose carried a plate full of food to the dining table.
 "Here we go," she announced.
 "Sushi."
 There was raw fishes on the platter.
 "Oh, just in case you're wondering, the raw fishes are perfectly safe to eat."